 Google will mix up the layout of these pages somewhat.
 Sometimes Google will not have any ads at the top and only have them at the bottom – this is because it doesn’t want consumers to get used to seeing ads at the top and thus become conditioned to them and skip over them.
 This strategy helps with CTR (click-through-rate) on ads for its advertisers.

 In our prior examples, all the leads from those keyword phrases were pre-qualified.
 People actively typed in a search query using keywords looking for a product or service.

-The Google Adwords platform is a real-time bidding system.
+The Google Ads platform is a real-time bidding system.
 So you as an advertiser tell Google what you are willing to pay or willing to bid for a keyword along with other advertisers that are also bidding on those keywords.

 The price you pay for a keyword is mainly based on how many other advertisers there are bidding on the same keyword and the price the other advertisers are willing to bid.
 The price per keyword can be pushed up as more advertisers compete for keywords.